gitIntruder/intrudersCooking/README.md

 # Intruder's Cooking
 - Raw Meat replaced with a wide variety of meat cuts from different animals in the game.
 - Charred Meat replaced with new raw meat items.
-- Mountain Lion Meat and Wolf Meat doesn't have a edible recipe, you can convert it into Rotting Flesh.
 - Some original recipes now have different versions requiring different animal meat (e.g. Chili Dog can be made by either Snake Meat or Coyote Backstrap)
 - New buffs from consuming new crafted recipes
   - Comfort Food